davidleiti/ComposeGenerator/README.md

 of as custom getter functions hidden behind standard property syntax.

 As such, these extensions provide a highly convenient and elegant way of retrieving information and reasoning about certain objects possibly based on their type.
-They are, as such, highly powerful tools especially when being used in concordance with hierarchies of well-defined sealed classes.
+Because of this, they are highly powerful tools especially when being used in concordance with hierarchies of well-defined sealed classes.

 ## Installation
 The project is hosted on JitPack with the following installation steps for Gradle